What’s the Difference Between Wide and Narrow Tires?

 All of that isn’t to say that narrow tires are always your best choice.
 There’s a reason why the majority of cars have wide rather than narrow tires.
 Overall, wider tires are better for dry surfaces and for high-performance vehicles.
 Greater surface area allows for better day-to-day traction and durability.

 Most of the differences between narrower or wider tires depend on the kind of vehicle and the conditions it’s driving in.
 Wider tires have an increased risk of hydroplaning on slippery or wet surfaces, but they generally provide better grip for dry surfaces.
-Narrow tires will offer better traction in slippery conditions, but they are generally better for lighter vehicles such as hybrids or electric cars.
+Narrow tires will offer better traction in slippery conditions, but they are generally better for lighter vehicles.
+Hybrids or electric vehicles will need tires that can handle heavier weights.

 Ultimately, your car, truck or SUV comes equipped with tires designed with the specifications of the vehicle taken into account.
 That doesn’t mean you can’t switch out or modify your tires, but it does mean you should be careful.
 The wrong tire width might make a vehicle more dangerous, so you need to do some research and have modifications done by a professional team.